Rahma-Analytics/Zoomcamp-Assignment-Chapter-2/README.md

 drug-sensitive malaria virus strain; the motivation of using a drug-sensitive strain of virus here is for ethical considerations, allowing any infections to be treated effectively.
 According to the results, 9 of the 14 treatment patients remained free of signs of infection while all of the 6 patients in the control group patients showed some baseline signs of infection.

+Simulating the study

+We’re going to implement simulations, where we will pretend we know that the malaria vaccine being tested does not work.
+Ultimately, we want to understand if the large difference we observed is common in these simulations.
+If it is common, then maybe the difference we observed was purely due to chance.
+If it is very uncommon, then the possibility that the vaccine was helpful seems more plausible.